Thermodynamic cost-controllability tradeoff in metabolic currency coupling: Results

 \subsection{Influence of currency coupling on evolution of GC content}

 , including a possible link between ATP–GTP coupling and an evolutionary trend in genomic GC content {(see also Fig.~\ref{fig:model}D)}.

 Genomic GC content refers to the percentage of guanine (G) and cytosine (C) in a genome.
-Interestingly, the GC content of bacterial genomes is highly diverse, ranging from $15\%$ to $75\%$ across species~\cite{rocha2002base,madin2020synthesis}. {Although} several factors have been proposed as contributing to this diversity, such as the differential stability due to the number of hydrogen bonds and sugar-acid preference arising from codon usage bias~\cite{sueoka1961correlation,gralka2023genome}, {the origin of this diversity remains unknown.}
+Interestingly, the GC content of bacterial genomes is highly diverse, ranging from $15\%$ to $75\%$ across species~\cite{rocha2002base,madin2020synthesis}. {Although} several factors have been proposed as contributing to this diversity, such as the differential stability due to the number of hydrogen bonds and sugar-acid preference arising from codon usage bias~\cite{sueoka1961correlation,gralka2023genome}, the origin of this diversity remains unknown.

 {Here, we focus on the statistical relationship between} genomic GC content and environmental complexity: GC content generally correlates with various indicators of organismal complexity (Fig.~\ref{fig:bio_data}).
 Fig.~\ref{fig:bio_data}A shows a positive correlation between genomic GC content and the genome size or the number of coding genes---{widely-accepted indicators of organismal complexity, or the required complexity of physiological regulation}~\cite{nelson2004regulatory,sharov2006genome}---across diverse microorganisms{, as previously reported~\cite{almpanis2018correlation}}.
-GC content also positively correlates with the number of protein families or domains, a recently proposed quantitative indicator of organismal complexity~\cite{alvarez2025organismal} (Fig.~\ref{fig:bio_data}B).
+GC content also positively correlates with the number of protein families or domains, a recently proposed quantitative indicator of organismal complexity~\cite{alvarez2025organismal} (Fig.~\ref{fig:bio_data}B). {More directly, insect endosymbionts, which inhabit relatively simple and stable host-associated environments, exhibit significantly lower GC content than their free-living relatives (Fig.~\ref{fig:evo_dist}A).}